neurobagel/documentation/docs/getting_started.md

 ## Launch Neurobagel

-Once you have configured your Neurobagel deployment by editing the `.env` and optionally the `local_nb_nodes.json` file, you can launch the Neurobagel tools using `docker compose` like this:
+Once you have edited the `.env` and optionally the `local_nb_nodes.json` file, you can launch your own Neurobagel node with the following `docker compose` command:

 ```bash
 docker compose --profile full_stack up -d